 - Hollywood Atheist: Socrates and the sophists are portrayed as being atheists who don't believe there's any objective basis for morality, corrupting people with their philosophy.
 Atheism was among the charges against Socrates raised at his trial, possibly based on this perception (which he denied, while noting the contradiction in also being accused of worshiping new gods), and Plato portrays him as opposed to sophism.

 - Metaphorically True: Socrates' teachings are based on relativity of everything and bending word meanings to suit one's will.

-- Philosophy Is Wrong: It's up to debate whether The Clouds is a diatribe against philosophy in general, or only against its excesses, but it certainly contains a very scathing portrayal of philosophical wisdom.
+- Science Is Wrong: It's up to debate whether The Clouds is a diatribe against philosophy in general, or only against its excesses, but it certainly contains a very scathing portrayal of philosophical wisdom.

 - Solar-Powered Magnifying Glass: The gods used a set of lenses to ignite the Olympic torch.

 - Take That!: An example lost to time; Strepsiades argues that Zeus throw lightning to smite evil-doers, but Socrates retorts that if he did so Simon, Cleonymus and Theorus wouldn't be alive anymore.
 That'd be pretty funny, if they hadn't died two thousand years before you read it in a town you probably never lived in.